standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Revisions

-- `REVISIONS_FREQUENCY`: Amount of seconds between each revision save of a note.
+- `REVISIONS_FREQUENCY`: Amount of seconds that should pass between each save of a note for a new history revision to be created.

 ### New Relic (Optional)